-They are open daily from 12pm-5pm.
 They don’t serve food, but you can bring your own to enjoy with your wines.

 Also located on the main street, in the Ojai historic arcade, is the laid-back, colonial-style tasting room of Casa Barranca, where you can sit at the bar or nearby tables to enjoy the flight of 5 unique organic wines, including one of the region’s best Pinot Noirs, a Sangiovese, Cab Franc and Merlot.

 Casa Barranca is the first certified organic winery in the Santa Barbara region.
 They make their wine using from organic and biodynamic grapes and a traditional gravity method for racking the wine.